Scale your business with our modular plugins.

 The easiest way is to use a plugin to set default product attributes.
 For this guide, we’ll use Direct Checkout for WooCommerce.

-It’s a freemium plugin that has a free version with basic features and 3 premium plans.
-This tool has thousands of active installations, and it’s one of the best in the market.
+It’s a freemium plugin with a free version offering basic features and 3 premium plans.
+This tool has thousands of active installations and is one of the best on the market.
+You can also get the free version plugin from the repository.

 1. The first thing you have to do is install and activate the plugin.
 So, go to your WordPress dashboard > Plugins > Add New.

 Then, search for ‘Direct Checkout for WooCommerce’, click ‘Install Now’, and when the installation process finishes, click ‘Activate’.
-Alternatively, you can visit this page and select either the free version or one of the premium plans.
+Alternatively, you can visit this page and select either the free version or a premium plan.

 2. Then, go to the WooCommerce section on the sidebar, and click the Direct Checkout option.